r3ap3r17/email-dos-script/README.md

 # email-dos-script
 This script will dos someones email !
-Script needs to bre edited in order to work.
+Script needs to be edited in order to work.
 You can provide a mesage in a text file.
 Encode your email and password with encoder.py in case someone looks at this script.